 The City of Calgary has an option to repurchase the land in the event that the building commitment is not 25% complete by the building commitment date of November 1, 2022, or if the Society provides the City with written notice that they are not proceeding with the construction.
-The repurchase price will be the purchase price above, less the \$68,000 finder's fee that was paid to CTH's real estate agent on the original purchase transaction.
+CTH does not expect to meet the 25% completion target by November 1, 2022.
+However, through continuing discussions with the City of Calgary, CTH does not believe there is a likelihood of the City repurchasing the land.
+The repurchase price if required will be the purchase price above, less the \$68,000 finder's fee that was paid to CTH's real estate agent on the original purchase transaction.

 Included in land held for development is non-refundable GST on the purchase of \$78,750.
-Included in land development costs is accrued interest on the TCF secured loan of \$156,517 (2020 - \$46,016).
+Included in land development costs is accrued interest on the TCF secured loan of \$266,411 (2021 - \$156,517).